On Two-Handed Planar Assembly Partitioning with Connectivity Constraints: Hardness of Connected Assembly Partitioning

 See Figure~\ref{fig:polygonal_partition_examples} for examples of partitions of the construction in Figure~\ref{fig:full}.
 We now prove the connectivity and separability properties of the partition \up{}.

-\begin{lemma} \up{} and \down{}, as defined based on a satisfying assignment $\mathcal{A}$, are separable by a vertical translation. \end{lemma} \begin{proof} If $\cparts+ \subset \up{}$ and $\cparts- \subset \down{}$, then no collision would occur since all parts in \cparts+ are above all parts in \cparts- and the variable-rectangles cannot collide by vertical translation.
-Hence, we examine the set $S:=\cparts+ \cap \down{}$.
-The only parts that $S$ may contain are \clausec{i},\claused{i} for some $i$.
-Indeed, if there exist $\clausec{i},\claused{i} \in S$, then $\nvars{C_i} \subset \down{}$, by definition.
-By the neighboring variable pairs property of \newsatshort{}, parts \clausec{i} and \claused{i} touch neighboring variable-rectangles, and so there are no other parts of \cparts+ below \clausec{i} and \claused{i}.
-Therefore, \clausec{i} and \claused{i} may only collide with parts in $T :=\cparts- \cap \up{}$.
-Let us assume, for contradiction, that $\clausec{i} \in S$ collides with some $\clausec{j} \in T$ (if a collision occurs with some $\claused{j} \in T$, then a collision with $\clausec{j}$ must also occur).
-Since \clausec{i} and \clausec{j} both touch neighboring variable-rectangles in $A$, there must be a variable-rectangle $x_k$ that they both touch, in order to collide.
-This is a contradiction, since $x_k$ would also collide with one of them, which cannot occur by the definition of the partition for type-\textit{c} and type-\textit{d} parts. \end{proof}
+\begin{lemma} \up{} and \down{}, as defined based on a satisfying assignment $\mathcal{A}$, are separable by an infinite vertical translation. \end{lemma} \begin{proof} If all the parts above the variable row translate up and all the parts below the variable row do not, then it is easy to verify that no collisions can occur.
+Therefore, we assume that this is not the case.
+More precisely, assume without any loss of generality that some part of $A$ above the variable row translates down.
+This part must be some $d_i$ for a positive clause $C_i$ (since $c_i$ and $d_i$ always translate in the same direction we may treat them as one part; hence we refer only to $d_i$).
+Using the neighboring variable pairs property of \newsatshort{}, $d_i$ touches neighboring variable rectangles, and so there are no other parts below $d_i$ that are above the variable row (see assumption~\ref{sat-ass:nochild} in Section~\ref{sec:sat}).
+Therefore, $d_i$ may only collide with a part that is initially below the variable row.
+Let us assume, for a contradiction, that $d_i$ collides with some $d_j \in \up$, where $C_j$ is a negative clause (the same arguments hold for a collision with $c_j$).
+Since $d_i$ and $d_j$ both touch some neighboring variable rectangles in $A$, there must be a variable rectangle $x_k$ that they both initially touch, in order to collide.
+By the definition of the partition, $\nvars{C_i} \subset \down{}$, so we have $x_k \in \down$.
+However, if $x_k \in \down$ then $d_j$ would be assigned to $\down$ instead of $\up$ as we assumed, which is a contradiction. \end{proof}

 \begin{lemma} \up{} and \down{}, as defined based on a satisfying assignment $\mathcal{A}$, are both connected subassemblies. \end{lemma}